kmranikmr/loadservices/README.md

 ### Run the Application
 Set the DataAnalyticsPlatform.Application.Net project as the startup project and run it.

-Usage
+## Usage
-The application provides various forms and utilities to interact with the data processing actors.
-Use the provided forms to input data, configure processing tasks, and monitor the system.
+The application provides forms and utilities to interact with the data processing actors:

-Contributing
-Contributions are welcome!
-Please submit pull requests or open issues to contribute to the project.

-License
-This project is licensed under the MIT License.
+- Configure data sources
+- Map and transform data fields
+- Monitor processing progress
+- View results in target systems

 ## Design Outline

 ### Actors
-Actors are the core components responsible for executing various tasks in the system.
-The design follows the actor model, promoting high concurrency and fault tolerance.
+Actors are the core components responsible for executing tasks in the system:

+- **Master/Leader Actors**: Coordinate processing
+- **Worker Actors**: Execute data processing tasks
+- **Reader Actors**: Handle data ingestion
+- **Writer Actors**: Output to destinations

-### Processors
+### Core Components
-ReaderActor: Reads data from various sources.
-TransformerActor: Transforms data into the required format.
-WriterActor: Writes processed data to the destination.
-WriterManager: Manages writer actors and ensures data consistency.
-Registry
-GetAllRegistry: Retrieves all registry entries.
-RegistryActor: Manages individual registry entries.
-RegistryActorProvider: Provides registry actors as needed.
-System
-DAP: Main system actor responsible for overall coordination.
-Notifier: Handles system notifications.
-Utils
-HoconLoader: Utility for loading HOCON (Human-Optimized Config Object Notation) configurations.
-Worker
-WorkerActor: Executes tasks assigned to worker nodes.
-WorkerNode: Represents individual worker nodes.

-Common
-Contains shared utilities and constants used across the system.

-CommonActor: Base class for common actor functionalities.
-Constants: Defines various constants used in the system.
-Data
-Data provider actors manage the data access layer.
+- **Processors**: Transform and process data
+- **Registry**: Manage schema registry and type configurations
+- **System**: Handle notifications and coordination
+- **Common**: Shared utilities and code generators

 ## License